Normalized Berkovich spaces and surface singularities: Log essential and essential valuations

+\begin{proof} Proposition~\ref{prop_resolution_iff_vertex_set} implies that a divisorial point which has no simple neighborhood in $\Txz$ is log essential.
+To prove the reverse implication, assume that $U$ is a simple subspace of $\Txz$ and that $v$ is a divisorial point contained in $U$.
+Since $\partial U$ is a finite set of divisorial points, there exists a log resolution $Y$ of $(X,Z)$ such that $\Div_{X,Z}(Y)$ contains $\partial U$.
+Set $S=\Div_{X,Z}(Y)\setminus U$.
+Then $S$ is a finite subset of $\Div_{X,Z}$, nonempty because it contains $\partial U$, so by Theorem~\ref{vertex_sets} it is of the form $\Div_{X,Z}(\Y')$ for some formal log modification $\Y'$ of $(X,Z)$.
+The connected components of $\Txz\setminus \Div_{X,Z}(\Y')$ are either $U$ or connected components of $\Txz\setminus \Div_{X,Z}(Y)$, so they are all simple.
+By Proposition~\ref{prop_resolution_iff_vertex_set} the formal log modification $\Y'$ can therefore be algebraized to a log resolution $Y'$ of $(X,Z)$.
+Since $v$ doesn't belong to $\Div_{X,Z}(Y')$, this contradicts the fact that $v$ is log essential. \end{proof}

-\begin{rem} We have seen in~\ref{analytic_structure_valuative_tree} that there is a point in the valuative tree which is not divisorial and whose complement is a disc $U$.
-This shows that it is really necessary to impose the condition on the topological boundary in the definition of simple subspace, and also to add the points of $\boundaryZ$ to the characterization of Theorem~\ref{thm_essential_valuations}, since in this case a simple neighborhood of the boundary point of $T$ is obtained by taking a disc slightly smaller than $U$.
-We expect things to behave better if we take for $Z$ the singular locus of $X$, seen as a subscheme with a suitable, possibly nonreduced, structure. \end{rem}
+\begin{rem} Any element of the cover discussed in Example~\ref{analytic_structure_valuative_tree} provides an example in the valuative tree $T_{\mathbb A^2_\mathbb{C},0}$ of a disc whose complement is a nondivisorial point.
+This shows that it is really necessary to impose the condition on the topological boundary in the definition of simple subspace. \end{rem}